This is big. I want you to step to the edge with me and let go, really let go, of the expert thing.

 Speak on the things that move your heart.
 Speak about the things that cause you outrage.
 Speak about the things you’ve experienced and what you’ve come to believe as a result of those experiences.
 Speak about your vision for how some part of our world could be different.

-I’ll be writing more about this “expert” topic in the weeks to come, because I believe it’s part of what is at the center of the knot – the knot we feel in our chests, in our throats, when we lean towards speaking up but then don’t.
+I’ll be writing more about this “expert” topic, because I believe it’s part of what is at the center of the knot – the knot we feel in our chests, in our throats, when we lean towards speaking up but then don’t.
 We must unravel it.